-b) The "must carry" related litigations
+a) The must carry related litigation

-In 2011, Antena Group (or "Antena") initiated two separate lawsuits against RCS&RDS alleging that it breached, inter alia, the Romanian must carry rules in relation to three tv stations owned by the plaintiff.
-Antena is claiming damages of approximately EUR 100,000 and has requested that the Court impose other non-monetary remedies, such as requiring RCS&RDS to provide the Intact Media Group channels to its subscribers free of charge and in compliance with the highest technical standards.
+In March 2011, Antena Group (Intact Media Group) initiated three separate lawsuits in tort against us alleging that we illegally refused to carry its channels breaching, among other things, the Romanian must carry rules.
+They claim damages of approximately €100 million and have requested that the court impose other non-monetary remedies, such as requiring that we provide the Intact Media Group channels to our subscribers free of charge and in compliance with the highest technical standards.

-In the first proceedings, Antena Group claimed that RCS&RDS is bound by the must carry rules to provide Antena 1, the Intact Media Group's lead channel free of charge to subscribers within a distinct package containing only must carry channels.
-Antena Group requested injunctive relief which would require RCS&RDS to offer such a package to subscribers and sought damages of EUR 65,000 for the alleged breach of the must carry rules by failing to do so in the past.
-The initial case file was split into two proceedings as Antena Group assigned its monetary claims related to this lawsuit to First Quality Debt Recovery.
+In the first proceeding, Antena Group claims that we are bound by the must carry rules to provide Antena 1, the Intact Media Group's lead channel, free of charge to our subscribers in a package that only contains must carry channels.
+Antena Group has requested injunctive relief which would require us to offer such a package to our subscribers (neither we nor any other Romanian distributor currently offers to its customers such a package) and has sought damages amounting to €65 million for our alleged breach of the must carry rules.
+The initial court case was split into two proceedings as Antena Group assigned its monetary claims related to this lawsuit to First Quality Debt Recovery.